#1 Guide to Freight Broker Training in 2024

 I want to take online school but I need added accountability.
 What can I do?

 Students who go for online freight broker courses enjoy the freedom to go through the materials at their own pace 24/7/365.
-If you need additional accountability, a school with a set schedule might be better for you.
+If you need additional accountability, a school with a set schedule might be a better fit for you.

 I’m already a licensed freight broker and looking to educate my freight agents.
 What’s the best option?